 Residents' rights were promoted by the care and support provided in the centre.
 Residents had access to advocacy services should they so wish.
-There was information on rights and advocacy services available.
+There was easy to read information on human rights and advocacy services available.
 There was evidence of active consultations with residents regarding their care and the running of the house.
 Residents' house meetings and 'voice and choice' meetings were completed on a regular basis.
 Staff were observed to treat residents with dignity and respect on the day of this inspection.